Homeowner’s Guide & Tips for when the temperatures drop, keep hazards at bay with these simple steps:

 - Keep your house heated to a minimum of 65 degrees.
 The temperature inside the walls where the pipes are located is substantially colder than the walls themselves.
 A temperature lower than 65 degrees might not keep the inside walls from freezing.

 - Check the location for the main water shutoff in your home.
-And refresh your memory on—or learn—how it works, in case you have to use it.
+And refresh your memory on—or learn—how it works.

 - Open hot and cold faucets enough to let them drip slowly.
-In severely frigid temperatures, keeping water moving within the pipes will help prevent freezing.
+Keeping water moving within the pipes in severely frigid temperatures will help prevent freezing.

-- Check those fireplaces, wood stoves and electric heaters are working properly.
-Make sure there are no combustible items near the heat sources and watch them closely.
+- Check those fireplaces, wood stoves, and electric heaters are working properly.
+Please make sure there are no combustible items near the heat sources and watch them closely.

 - Keep your fireplace flue closed when you’re not using it.

 - Ask a neighbor to check the house regularly any time you’re away.
-If pipes freeze or if there’s a water leak, quick action could mean far less damage.
+Quick action could mean far less damage if pipes freeze or if there’s a water leak.

 Outside the house